Sensation and Perception

 The primary aim of my research is to enable the principled study of critical visual tasks with natural stimuli.
 Rather than attempting to develop a general model natural stimuli, we narrow the problem by focusing on the properties of natural stimuli that are most useful for particular tasks.
 We develop tools to enable rigorous mathematical characterization of the task-relevant properties of natural stimuli.
 These tools help generate principled, quantitative hypotheses about how visual information should be processed ideally.
 These hypotheses are then used to make predictions about and design experiments to test behavioral performance and neural processing.
 In some cases, we have discovered a striking correspondence between an ideal and the human visual system.
 Methods that are developed for the study of a given task in the human visual system can oftentimes be applied to a similar task in animal or machine vision systems.

-Professor Johannes Burge will be considering new graduate students for admission for Fall 2024.
+Professor Johannes Burge will not be considering new graduate students for admission for Fall 2025.

 Burge J, Rodriguez-Lopez V, Dorronsoro C (2019).
 Monovision and the misperception of motion.